semanticdata/personal-site/src/blog/2025-09-15-when-being-wrong-goes-right/index.md

   - RSD
   - LifeLessons
 wordCount: 992
-# image: ./cover-image.jpg
-# imageAlt: Photo by K O on Unsplash.
 ---

 A few weeks ago, I got the kind of news that should've made me feel great but instead left me with a familiar knot in my stomach.
 The bids for our 2025 Sewer Rehabilitation Project had come in, and my estimates were high.
 Way high.